sikachu/sprockets-redirect/README.md

 Usage
 -----

 This middleware will be enabled by default if you set `config.assets.compile = false` and `config.assets.digest = true` in your configuration file.
-It will automatically retrieve your asset prefix and the list of your digests automatically from Rails.
+It will automatically retrieve the asset prefix, asset host, and the list of your digests from Rails.

 You could also config this middle ware at a class level, or at middleware initialization.